KostasGeorgako/HELIO/README.md

-# HELIO — Real Estate Beyond RGB
+# HELIO — Beyond RGB

-### Hyperspectral land-investment intelligence · Makeathon 2026 · ISENSE / ICCS
+### Hyperspectral land-investment intelligence · Makeathon 2026

 HELIO turns raw **EnMAP hyperspectral satellite imagery** into a defensible land-investment decision.
 A buyer describes, in plain language, what they intend